For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 couple calculating bills

-Depending on how your local council prefers to do things, getting your exemption can take a few minutes, a few days or even a few weeks, if they're particularly sluggish.
+Depending on how your local council operates, getting your exemption can take a few minutes, a few days or even weeks.

-Other councils might ask for what's called a 'certificate of student status' (often shortened to 'student certificate') in order to prove that you're in full-time education.
+The council might ask for a 'certificate of student status' (often shortened to 'student certificate') to prove you're in full-time education.

 You can get a student certificate from your university.
-Normally this is from the admissions office, but your uni should say this on their website.
-Once you have your student certificate, simply post it to your local council.
+This is usually from the admissions office, but your uni should say this on their website.
+Once you have your student certificate, send it to your local council.

 Other unis have online systems which you can log into yourself.
 These can automatically generate a letter and send it to the council, saving you all the work.

-If you're unsure who your local council is, the government has a handy tool that could be worth looking at.
+If you're unsure who your local council is, try the government's handy tool.

 What to do if you're wrongly charged council tax